AhmedHamdiy/Fake_News_Detection/README.md

   1- Unzip the datasets files
   2- run the code of the two models

-# Screenshots of the confusion matrix of the fake_text_model
+# Screenshot of the confusion matrix of the fake_text_model

 ![3](https://github.com/AhmedHamdiy/Fake_News_Detect/assets/111378492/c3871c6f-cd79-4a93-a001-4a5273b25917)